Hemp oil vs. CBD oil: what's the difference?

 At Vitality CBD we specialise in producing high quality CBD oil, but sometimes it can be unclear just what CBD oil is.
 When it comes to cannabis-related products, the terminology used can conflate similar products: cannabinoids, cannabidiol, hemp-derived CBD, hemp oil...It’s easy for it all to blur into one.

-This complex web of lingo is why we’ve put together a comprehensive guide on defining what CBD is here, but the distinction between hemp oil and CBD oil requires further examination.
+This complex web of lingo is why we’ve put together a comprehensive guide on defining CBD, but the distinction between hemp oil and CBD oil requires further examination.
 That’s why we’ve broken down the differences (and similarities!) between the two in terms of background, process and intention.

 Hemp vs. marijuana